RPGReki/crystaldown/pages/01-life-in-avan-forest/54-who-needs-barrier-crystals.md

 “A recent study showed couples that use barrier crystals are less likely to have offspring the following months,” he answers.

-“Of course they would have fewer offspring!”
+“Of course, they would have fewer offspring!”
 Matt answers, “people…”

 “See?” he interrupts Matt, “Barrier Crystals make you impotent!
 Save your money so you can pamper that stupidly shiny plumb bird of… Owww!”